This post may contain affiliate links. Please read our disclosure policy.

 📔 Tips

-- Use latex gloves.
 By using gloves each time you handle the cheeses, you reduce your chances of seeing bad mold growing.
-Latex gloves are pretty cheap and come in large boxes, so do not hesitate to get yourself a box.
+Disposable gloves are pretty cheap and come in large boxes, so do not hesitate to get yourself a box.

 💬 FAQ

-It’s very easy to tell if a cheese has gone bad; just smell it.
-If it has a rotten eggs smell, you should trash it.
+It’s very easy to tell if a cheese has gone bad: just smell it.
+If it smells like rotten eggs, you should trash it.
 If there is some pink or black fuzzy mold, it’s not good either.

 Roquefort is a type of blue cheese that is only produced in a specific area of France.
 It is a protected designation of origin.